DafyddL/Data_402_Python/json_and_apis/README.md

   - self-descriptive messages returned to thwe client have enough information to describe how the client should process - **If a message is sent to the client, it should not be vague**
   - hypertext/hypermedia is available- **after accessing the resource, there should be hyperlinks to find all other currently available actions**.
 -A layered system that organizes each type of server involved in the retrieval of requested information into hierarchies, invisible to the client
+So an API is RESTful if it is Representational, has URIs , is , and has Caching
 ### What is HTTP?
 HyperText Transfer Protocol (HTTP) is an application layer protocol used to transfer information between networked devices.